sergiocollado/potpourri/Notes_on_Linux/06_Notes_on_Linux_Character_Device_Drivers.md

 A device file is an interface for a device driver that appears in a filesystem as if it were an ordinary file.
 Such files allow software to interact with a device driver.
 They are found in the `/dev` directory.

-`/dev` is a very interesting directory that highlights one important aspect of the Linux filesystem - everything is a file or a directory.A file sent to /dev/lp0 gets printed.
+`/dev` is a very interesting directory that highlights one important aspect of the Linux filesystem - everything is a file or a directory.
+A file sent to /dev/lp0 gets printed.
 Sending data to and reading from /dev/ttyS0 will allow you to communicate with a device attached there - for instance, your modem.

 - reference in kernel documentation: https://docs.kernel.org/admin-guide/devices.html
 - reference about device files: https://en.wikipedia.org/wiki/Device_file